-NASA is sending a new solar-powered lander to Mars next month to check out what’s been happening for the past 4.5 billion years
+NASA is about to launch a new solar-powered lander to Mars — here’s what the InSight will do on the red planet

 It will burrow up to 16 feet into Martian soil, measuring how much heat comes out of the planet for the first time.

-InSight will also be on the lookout for Marsquakes
+InSight will also be on the lookout for marsquakes.

 - source